-Rotary Switch Name Description S1 MSB Level Code The level code identifies the matrix level of the router.
-This setting accepts 1 to 63 in binary (1 to 3F in S2 LSB Level Code hexadecimal).
+Rotary Rotary Switch Name Description S1 MSB Level Code The level code identifies the matrix level of the Cheetah.
+This setting accepts 1 to 63 in binary (1 to 3F in 82 LSB Level Code hexadecimal).
 This setting must match the Strobe setting in the 3500Plus software (select Configuration > Component .
 The Strobe setting is at the bottom of the window).
 S3 MSB Output Offsets This strobe is used to offset output origin when frames are added to the system.
 This setting accepts 1 to 255 in binary (1 to FF in hexadecimal).
-Set this strobe to the first offset number you want to use in this unit.
-This setting must match the Output Offset setting in the 3500Plus software (select Configuration > Component .
+Set this strobe to the S4 LSB Output Offsets first offset number you want to use in this unit.
+This setting must match the Output Offset setting in the 3500Plus software (select Configuration &gt; Component .
+The Output Offset displays in the lower section of the window).
+S5 MSB Input Offsets This strobe is used to offset input origin when frames are added to the system.
+This setting accepts 1 to 255 in binary (1 to FF in hexadecimal).
+Set this strobe to the S6 LSB Input Offsets first input number you want to use for this unit.
+This setting must match the Input Offset setting in the 3500Plus software (select Configuration &gt; Component .
 The Input Offset displays in the lower section of the window).
-S4 LSB Output Offsets S5 MSB Input Offsets This strobe is used to offset input origin when frames are added to the system.
-This setting accepts 1 to 255 in binary (1 to FE in beyadecimal).
-Set this strobe to the S6 LSB Input Offsets first input number you want to use for this suboe to the first input number you want to use for this unit.
-This setting must match the Input Offset setting in the 3500Plus software (select Configuration > Component .
-The Input Offset displays in the lower section of the window).
-S7 MSB Frame Specifics the type of frame the boards are plugged into.
-For the Cheetah 512x512 frame, set this to 1.
-S 8 LSB Frame S9 Network (not used) Not used.
+S7 MSB Frame Specifies the type of frame the boards are plugged into.
+S8 LSB Frame For the Cheetah 256x256 frame, the setting is 0 (which is the default).
+This is set at the factory - do not change this setting.
+S9 Network (not used) Not used.
 S10 Monitor Sets the starting output number.
 Each switch position increments the output number by 4.
 If you are not using this feature, leave the level code at zero.
 If you need to specify a monitor output, add 32 to the Level Code value.
 Use the resulting number for this setting.

 Table 4.
-Strobe Switch Functions 011080 0111011 i anotiono
+Strobe Swite ch Functions

-2.10 Fuses
+2.9 Fuses

 Eight 30-amp plug-in auto fuses, located inside the front of the frame as illustrated in the following figure, provide over-current protection for the associated 64x64 matrix cards.
-The fuses also provide protection for the I/O boards, in blocks of 64.
-See the tables starting on page 42 for I/O card fuse information.

 Figure 7.
-Fuse Locations

-Figure 8.
-Fuse Protection
+Fuse Location and Fuse Protection